ELS-RD/kernl/experimental/benchmarks/README.md

 # Benchmark of Third-Party Libraries

 This directory contains benchmarks of third-party libraries.
-The benchmarks are written as simple Python script and have been run on a Nvidia 3090 RTX GPU.
+The benchmarks are written as simple Python script and have been run on a Nvidia 3090 RTX GPU and a 12 cores Intel CPU.

 ## [TensorRT](https://github.com/NVIDIA/TensorRT/)